dvfrancis/hi-lo-card-game/TESTING.md

 ## Responsiveness

-Pages were tested for responsiveness at mobile size (Samsung Galaxy S5/S6/S7 - 360px x 640px), tablet size (Apple iPad Retina - 768px 1024px), and desktop size (1400px x 700px), using the [Responsive Web Design Checker](https://responsivedesignchecker.com/):
+Pages were tested for responsiveness on mobile (Apple iPhone 6s Plus/7 Plus - 414px x 736px), tablet (Amazon Kindle Fire - 768px 1024px), and desktop (24" - 1920px x 1200px), using the [Responsive Web Design Checker](https://responsivedesignchecker.com/).
+On the game.html page, the playing cards are not appearing as the Responsive Web Design Checker is not pulling them from the API (although they appear as expected in all browsers tested).

 ### index.html